unicefuganda/edtrac_provisioning/cookbooks/edtrac/README.md

 edtrac Cookbook
 ===============
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwhich.
+This cookbook clone the Edutrac Source and updates all the submodules

 Requirements
 ------------